Tailwind

 tailwind.config

-This config has the highest priority to overwrite the defaults and tailwindcss.config.
+This config has the highest priority to overwrite the defaults and config option.

 import colors from 'tailwindcss/colors'